Old name, new purpose: why we’ve gone back to RNID

 There are also assistive devices available that you can use to help make speech and conversation more clear.

-Assistive listening devices
+Personal listening devices

 These are small, portable devices that pick up speech and make it louder.
 It can be useful if you are in a noisy place or find it hard to hear someone at a distance.
-Most listening devices also have tone settings that can help make ‘S’, ‘T’ and ‘F’ speech sounds clearer.

 Prices for these assistive listening devices are between £80 to £600 for more advanced models that can pick up sound over a greater distance.
 If you use hearing aids, you can connect listeners directly to them using other devices.

-• A neck loop, a cable that you wear around your neck.
+• A neck loop – a cable that you wear around your neck.

-• Ear hooks, a small device attached to a cable that hooks over the ear next to the hearing aid.
+• Ear hooks – a small device attached to a cable that hooks over the ear next to the hearing aid.

 • Bluetooth streamers.
 If the device has Bluetooth, it can channel the audio straight into your hearing aids.